sallkhad/SeeSD/README.md

 :newspaper: Contribute to creating our bimonthly newsletter
 :relieved: Help us organize our first conference about science communication/Open Science

-If you want to contribute to any these projects, contact us at [SeeSD.Senegal@gmail.com]
+If you want to contribute to any these projects, contact us at :email: [SeeSD.Senegal@gmail.com] :email:

 This is [roadmap.md] whatare planning to do for the year of 2016.
 Check it out and let us know if you want to help